Phone-GWP-group

 Don’t make basic mistakes with your artwork

 Ensure you ask several colleagues not working directly on the project to proofread all artwork, wording, and other elements.
 It is incredible what a fresh pair of eyes can spot.
-Take heed of these ten packaging artwork mistakes, too.
+Take heed of these 10 packaging artwork mistakes, too.

 Summary